CedricLeon/Survey_RS-ML-FPGA/README.md

 You can also force the naming of the first scripts with `-o all_articles.pkl` for example.
 `create_datapoints_df.py` can also be run with different verbose levels (`-v`, `-vv`, or `-vvv`) to see more details.

-> Keep in mind that the second scripts already parses Zotero tags, which will result in an error if your implementqtion does not have exactly the same structure than ours
+> Keep in mind that the second script already parses Zotero tags, which will result in an error if your implementation does not have exactly the same structure than ours

 ##  Acknowledgement
 ***
-I would like to thank Ivica Obadic and Adrian Höhl, for the early tips of the project, especially about PRISMA and Zotero. @TODO refine and GitHub usernames
+Thanks to [Ivica Obadic](https://github.com/IvicaObadic) and [Adrian Höhl](https://orcid.org/0000-0003-3380-4489) for the early tips of the project, especially about PRISMA and Zotero.

 This repository benefited from the use of GitHub Copilot (o1-preview), which assited by proposing code snippets, especially for `matplotlib` figure rendering.